Rajvi-P/phylogenetics_final/notebook-log2.md

 ## Step 8: Coalescent Method on each ClustalW and Mafft-Aligned IQ-Tree

-**Completed- Astral per each Clustalw/Trimal/IQ-Tree and Mafft/Trimal/IQ-Tree Alignment
+**Completed- Astral per each Clustalw/Trimal/IQ-Tree and Mafft/Trimal/IQ-Tree Alignment with selecting Antiqua as root**

 - Description: